 Home equity loan

 A home equity loan works similarly to a personal loan in that you’ll receive a lump sum of money and be expected to pay it back over time at a fixed interest rate.
-The difference is that with a home equity loan you’ll borrow against the equity that you have built up in your home.
-This type of loan is sometimes referred to as a second mortgage because it functions much in the same way a home loan does.
+The difference is that with a home equity loan you’ll borrow against the equity that you have built up in your home — that is, the portion of the home you own outright.

-Garage door prices are often fixed.
-You won’t need ongoing financing to pay for it, which makes a home equity loan a good option at an affordable interest rate.
-That said, keep in mind that while your interest rate will likely be lower than you’d get with a personal loan, your home will be used as collateral.
-If you decide not to pay back what you borrowed, your home could be at risk.
+Since garage door prices are often fixed — rarely are there surprise costs or overruns — a home equity loan is a good option at an affordable interest rate.
+That said, keep in mind that while your interest rate will likely be lower than you’d get with a personal loan, your home will be used as collateral, and so at risk if you default on the debt.

 Home equity line of credit

 A home equity line of credit works more like a credit card than a fixed loan.
-With a HELOC, you’ll be given access to a line of credit equal to a percentage of your home’s equity and can borrow against it for a set period of time — usually 10 years.
+With a HELOC, you’ll be given access to a line of credit equal to a percentage of your home’s equity and can borrow against it for a set period of time, usually 10 years.
+During that time, called the draw period, you’ll typically only be required to make payments on the interest.
+After the draw period is over you’ll be expected to make payments on both the principal and the interest.
+However, any money you repay can be borrowed again.